skdeshpande91/skdeshpande91.github.io/_publications/2020-06-23-structured-cv.md

 ---

+Our paper is available in the conference proceedings at [this link](https://proceedings.neurips.cc/paper/2020/hash/636efd4f9aeb5781e9ea815cdd633e52-Abstract.html).

 A pre-print is available at [arXiv:2006.12669](https://arxiv.org/abs/2006.12669v1).

-The proceedings version is available at [this link](https://proceedings.neurips.cc/paper/2020/hash/636efd4f9aeb5781e9ea815cdd633e52-Abstract.html).